studio-asd/go-example/docs/ledger-and-wallet.md

     To be added

-### Wallet Types

-There are two wallet criteria

-#### System Wallet

-1. Deposit wallet

-    Deposit wallet is where the money is coming from when the "real money" is coming in to the bank's account of the e-wallet platform.
-The deposit wallet then disburse the same amount of money to the end user.

-2. Withdrawal wallet

-    Withdrawal wallet is where the money goes to when the end user wants to withdraw their money to other ecosystem such like banks, other wallet ecosystem, etc.

-3. Withdrawal fees wallet

-    Withdrawal fees wallet is where the `fee` money from withdrawal transaction is being kept by the system.

-4. Payment fees wallet

-    Payment fees wallet is where the `fee` money from payment transaction is being kept by the system.

-5. Consolidated fees wallet

-    Consolidated fees wallet is where all `fee` will be consilidated automatically by the system from all fees wallet.
-The consolidation of the fees is needed because there are several fees wallet exists within the system.
-So it will be easier for the system operator to withdraw all the fees money at once.

-6. Intermediary wallet

-#### User Wallet

-1. Uer's main wallet
-2. User's escrow wallet
-3. Merchant wallet

 ### Wallet Transaction & Lock

 As we already know, `wallet` uses `ledger` to store its balance.
 This means the order of transaction and locks is guaranteed inside one ledger account only, and not across all ledgers owned by an account.
 And because the `wallet` uses `ledger` under the hood, it doesn't guarantee the order of the transactions on some edge-cases.
 For example, we have two different type of wallet: `main` and `chargeback` wallet.
 The `main` wallet can only be used to transact if the `chargeback` wallet is zero(0) in value.
 And there might be some cases where there are a race condition of a `chargeback` is being triggered at the same time when a user pays for something else.
 This means, the `chargeback` is not being prioritized and money already flowing out from the user's account to pay for something.